 If you host your website on a server and register a domain, then a user can access your website!
 They type your domain into the browser, which sends a request to your server.
 Then they can access the HTML code on the server and translate it into a web page that they can interact with.

 So there you have it!
 You know the basics of how a website works.
+For you visual learners out there, here’s a pretty graphic we made:

 How can I make a website for my business?